atp-gh/atpos/README.md

 ```
 cp -r hosts/default hosts/YourHostname
 ```
+configurate your config files in YourHostname dir

+change the `host` in `flake.nix` to your `YourHostname`

-Generate your hardware.nix like so:
+Generate your `hardware.nix` like so:

 ```
 nixos-generate-config --show-hardware-config > hosts/YourHostname/hardware.nix